linusbui/Robo-CSK-Benchmark/meta_reasoning/README.md

 ## Experiments

-To evaluate this tasks, we provide the LLMs with the following prompt:
+To evaluate this tasks, we evaluate the LLM capabilities in two varying ways:
+In the first experiment, we prompt the model to decide whether a given hardware configuration is capable of executing a given task (= Binary Question).
+In a second experiment, we provide the model with a list of 5 hardware configurations to choose the correct one from (= Multi Choice Question).
+Here are the two prompts we have employed:

+### Prompt for Binary Questions

 ---
 **System**: Imagine you are a robot with a given hardware configuration and you should decide whether you are capable of executing a task.